-3.1.
-The DSL will refer cases:

-- of suspected abuse and neglect to children's social care as required and support staff who make referrals to children's social care; - to the Channel programme where there is a radicalisation concern as required and support staff who make referrals to the Channel programme; - where a person is dismissed or left due to risk or harm to a child to the Disclosure and Barring Service as required; and - where a crime may have been committed to the police as required using the NPCC When to call the police guidance to inform this decision.
+- 3.1.
+The DSL will refer cases: - of suspected abuse and neglect to children's social care as required and support staff who make referrals to children's social care; - to the Channel programme where there is a radicalisation concern as required and support staff who make referrals to the Channel programme; - where a person is dismissed or left due to risk or harm to a child to the Disclosure and Barring Service as required; and - where a crime may have been committed to the police as required using the NPCC When to call the police guidance to inform this decision.

 3.2.
 Registered early years settings must notify Ofsted, or the childminder agency with which they are registered, of any serious accident, illness, or injury to, or death of, any child while in their care and of the action taken.
+Notify the ESCC Early Years Improvement Team who will provide further advice and guidance.